Bonzo Dog Doo-Dah Band: Formation and early years (1962–1966)

-Stanshall and Slater then parted ways for a while but Slater in particular kept faith in the band's continued existence and dedicated himself to its eventual resurrection.
-Things began to come together again in 1963 when the two reunited with Wilkes, and two new faces entered the picture: on banjo, double bass and later bass guitar, Goldsmiths College lecturer Vernon Dudley Bowhay-Nowell and his lodger, songwriter/pianist and later guitarist Neil Innes.
+Stanshall and Slater then parted ways.
+Slater dedicated himself to the resurrection of the band.
+In 1963 the two reunited with Wilkes.
+They added new band members: Goldsmiths College lecturer Vernon Dudley Bowhay-Nowell on banjo, double bass and later bass guitar; and Neil Innes, his lodger, songwriter/pianist and later guitarist.
 Bowhay-Nowell was already familiar with the band's earlier incarnation and happily came on board.
-According to Innes' website, the Bowhay-Nowell was added to Vernon Dudley's name by Stanshall, although this has proven to be untrue.
-Vernon's parents were Walter Nowell and Bessie Bowhay.
-Unwilling to lose the unusual 'Bowhay' part of the name, they gave their children Vernon Dudley and Peter the name 'Bowhay' as an addendum to the surname 'Nowell'.
-It seems unlikely, however, that the slightly older, slightly more conservative Vernon had used such an affectation in his everyday life before Stanshall's suggestion, which may be where the confusion arose.

-Multi-instrumentalist Neil Innes, meanwhile, would prove pivotal to the band's continued existence, not to mention their later success.
-Armed with a musical education and a philosophical bent, he would go on to marshal the band's disparate talents into something resembling cohesion, whether they liked it or not.
-However, cohesion and success both still lay some way ahead.
-Innes has spoken often about his first meeting with Slater and Stanshall in a London pub—Stanshall walked in wearing a Victorian frock coat, checked trousers, pince-nez glasses and large rubber false ears on his head whilst carrying a euphonium under his arm.
+Innes proved pivotal to the band's continued existence and their later success.
+He had a musical education and a philosophical bent, and he marshaled the band's disparate talents into something resembling cohesion.
+Innes has spoken often about his first meeting with Slater and Stanshall in a London pub—Stanshall wore a Victorian frock coat, checked trousers, pince-nez glasses and large rubber false ears on his head whilst carrying a euphonium under his arm.

-The band meanwhile had been working with trombonist John Parry and drummer Ed Chamberlain before Slater recruited Martin Ash, a percussionist who later took the stage name of Sam Spoons.
-Shortly afterwards Spoons secured the band their first regular pub gig at The Kensington in Notting Hill, where they were noticed by "Big" Sid Nicholls who would soon join them as second banjo-player.
-Big Sid in turn introduced Roger Ruskin Spear (son of the British artist Ruskin Spear) to the band.
-With his interest in sculpture and the manufacture of early electronic gadgets, objets d'art, and sound-making systems, and having already recently played in a one-off impromptu scratch band with Slater and Innes, Spear also soon became a member of the Bonzos.
+The band worked with trombonist John Parry and drummer Ed Chamberlain before Slater recruited Martin Ash, a percussionist who later took the stage name of Sam Spoons.
+Spoons secured the band their first regular pub gig at The Kensington in Notting Hill, where they were joined by banjo player "Big" Sid Nicholls.
+Nicholls in turn introduced Roger Ruskin Spear (son of the British artist Ruskin Spear) to the band.
+Spear was interested in sculpture and the manufacture of early electronic gadgets, objets d'art, and sound-making systems, and had played in a one-off scratch band with Slater and Innes.
 From his own defunct band The Jungle Orchestra, Spear brought with him trumpeter Leon "Lenny" Williams to replace the departing Wilkes.